-The Academy has a strategy to support the local community by offering its premises and facilities to community groups for their use where possible and economic to do so.
-These opportunities have been further enhanced by the opening of a new sports hall in the autumn of 2018.
+The Academy has a strategy to support the local community and deliver wider public benefit by offering its premises and facilities to community groups for their use where possible and economic to do so.

 d.
 Equal opportunities policy

 The governors recognise that equal opportunities should be an integral part of good practice within the workplace.
 The Academy aims to establish equal opportunity in all areas of its activities including creating a working environment in which the contribution and needs of all people are fully valued.